-England in the wake of the Norman Conquest of 1066.
+The distinguished surname Genower was first brought to England in the wake of the Norman Conquest of 1066.
 The name is derived from the Old French "engigneor" or "enginior," meaning "engineer, maker of military machines."
 During the 12th century, the term "ingeniator" was used to refer to men who worked as both master-mason and architect.
-CITATION[CLOSE]

 Early Origins of the Genower family

-Yorkshire during the 12th century.
+The surname Genower was first found in Yorkshire during the 12th century.
 The first recorded bearer of the name was Ailnoth Ingeniator, a military architect who served as surveyor of royal buildings in 1157.
 He supervised building operations at Windsor between 1166 and 1173, repaired Westminster Abbey after a fire, and headed the destruction of Framlingham and Walton Castles.
-CITATION[CLOSE]

 Early History of the Genower family

 This web page shows only a small excerpt of our Genower research.
 Another 175 words (12 lines of text) covering the years 1086, 1296, 1452, 1750, 1564, 1691, 1662, 1668, 1676, 1678, 1687, 1691, 1631, 1656, 1637, 1707, 1637, 1622, 1706 and 1622 are included under the topic Early Genower History in all our PDF Extended History products and printed products wherever possible.

 Although the name, Genower, appeared in many references, from time to time, the surname was shown with the spellings Jenner, Joyner, Joiner, Junor, Junior, Genner, Ginner, Genower and many more.

 Early Notables of the Genower family (pre 1700)